JoshMcKin/connection_manager/README.md

     # Calls the supplied block on all the shards available to User, including the User model itself.
     User.shards{ |shard| shard.where(:user_name => "some_user").all} => [<User ...>,<LegacyUser ...>]

+## Caching

+ActiveRecord only caches queries for the ActiveRecord::Base connection.
+Inorder to cache queries that originate from classes that used establish_connection you must surround your code with a cache block:

+    MyOtherConnectionClass.cache {
+      Some queries...
+    }

+In Rails for less complicated schemas you could simply create an around filter for your controllers

+    class ApplicationController < ActionController::Base
+      around_filter :cache_slaves
+      private
+      def cache_slaves
+        MyOnlySlaveConnection.cache { yield }
+      end

 ## Migrations

 Nothing implement now to help but there are lots of potential solutions [here] (http://stackoverflow.com/questions/1404620/using-rails-migration-on-different-database-than-standard-production-or-devel)